 Finding the correct noseweight

-In some instances – in the case of older caravans for example – there may be no indication of what the noseweight should be.
-In such circumstances you should work on the basis of it being between 5 and 7 per cent of the caravan’s MTPLM.
-For example: caravan MTPLM of 1400kg, the noseweight would be 70kg at 5 per cent or 98kg at 7 per cent.
+In some instances – in the case of older caravans for example – there might be no indication of what the noseweight should be.
+In such circumstances you should work on the basis of it being between five and seven per cent of the caravan’s MTPLM (Maximum Technically Permissable Laden Mass).
+For example: a caravan MTPLM of 1400kg, the noseweight would be 70kg at five per cent or 98kg at seven per cent.
 This shows a wide variation from which it is clear that the noseweight for an individual caravan can vary considerably.
-In such circumstances, you should work to the lowest figure from the three sources mentioned above providing it falls within these two limits.
+In these situations, you should work to the lowest figure from the three sources mentioned above, providing it falls within these two limits.

 Checking the caravan noseweight